FinTradeBench: A Financial Reasoning Benchmark for LLMs: Introduction

-\myNum{i} \smartparagraph{FinTradeBench: A Financial Reasoning Benchmark~(\S\ref{sec:benchmark-design}).}~We introduce FinTradeBench, a benchmark for evaluating financial reasoning over company fundamentals (from SEC filings) and trading signals (from historical price data).
+In this paper, we address these challenges by making the following contributions: \myNum{i} \smartparagraph{FinTradeBench: A Financial Reasoning Benchmark~(\S\ref{sec:benchmark-design}).}~We introduce FinTradeBench, a benchmark for evaluating financial reasoning over company fundamentals (from SEC filings) and trading signals (from historical price data).
 We curate a compact set of signals commonly used in financial analysis, including valuation ratios, leverage metrics, momentum indicators, and volatility measures, and integrate them to support structured reasoning across heterogeneous data sources; see \S\ref{app:signals} Table~\ref{tab:volfund-signals} for the full set of signals.
 Questions are organized into \emph{fundamentals-focused}, \emph{trading-signal-focused}, and \emph{hybrid reasoning categories} for granular model evaluation.
-Using a \emph{calibration-then-scaling pipeline}, we combine 150 expert-authored seed questions (50 per category), each with golden key indicators, and scale them across firms and time periods to yield 1,400 total benchmark questions.
+Using a \emph{calibration-then-scaling pipeline}, we combine 150 expert-authored seed questions (50 per category), each with golden indicators, and scale them across firms and time periods to yield 1,400 total benchmark questions. \myNum{ii} \smartparagraph{Benchmarking \& Evaluation~(\S\ref{sec:experimental-setup} \& \S\ref{sec:results}).} We benchmark 14 LLMs in zero-shot prompting and retrieval-augmented settings and witness a clear performance gap in financial reasoning.
+Retrieval substantially improves performance on fundamentals-focused questions (\greenup +37\% higher accuracy), and hybrid reasoning questions (\greenup +55\% higher accuracy), but offers limited or negative gains for trading-signal questions derived from time-series data; see Table \ref{tab:main_accuracy}.~This suggests that while current LLMs can effectively leverage textual financial information, they struggle to interpret quantitative market dynamics.